yugank-rai/YugCast/README.md

 ## ⚡ How to Run Locally

-If you want to test this on your own machine:
+If you want to test this on your own machine instead of the live site:

 1.  **Clone the repo:**
     ```bash